Robert-van-Engelen/Forth850/README.md

 ## Z80 floating point math routines

+I've written a collection of Z80 IEEE 754 single precision floating point math
+routines:
+- [math.asm](math.asm) a simple version with truncation
+- [mathr.asm](mathr.asm) includes three IEEE 754 rounding modes, where the default rounding mode is to round to nearest, ties to even;
+- [mathri.asm](mathr.asm) includes the three IEEE 754 rounding modes, and inf/nan and signed zero.
+This version is not intended for Forth850, because Forth850 raises floating point exceptions.

-I've written a collection of Z80 IEEE 754 single precision floating point math routines, see [mathr.asm](mathr.asm) a version with three IEEE 754 rounding modes and a simpler [math.asm](math.asm) with truncation.
-My objective was to make them as efficient as possible, such as by using the shadow registers instead of memory.
+My objective was to make the floating point routines as efficient as possible, such as by using the shadow registers instead of memory.
 No memory is used, except at most one push-pop pair to move a value between the (shadow) registers.
 The second objective was to keep the code size small by using tricks with CPU arithmetic and flags.
 The floating point library is about 1KB.

 Single precision floating point values are stored in registers BC (high order) and DE (low order) to form a 32 bit float `bcde` and shadow float `bcde'`.